nus-cs2103-AY2223S1/tp/docs/team/jovonlim.md

 Contributions to the UG:

 Updated `Intro`, `Quick Start` sections and added `Book` command, `Edit Appts` command and `History` feature.
-Added some images for `Find` and `Hide` commands.

 Contributions to the DG:

 Updated UML diagrams and descriptions for `Ui`, `Model` and `Storage`.
-Added UML diagrams and description for `book` command.
+Added UML diagrams and descriptions for `book` and `edit appt` commands.

 Contributions to team-based tasks: